|Nutrition Facts (per serving)|

 25 to 30 dried corn husks

 Gather the ingredients.
 Place the turkey carcass—bones, skin, cartilage—into a large pot and cover it with water.
 Cover the pot and boil over medium heat for 2 to 3 hours, adding hot water as necessary to keep the bones covered.
 Take the broth off the heat and allow it to cool down somewhat.

 Strain your broth, discarding all the solids.
 Refrigerate it overnight.

 The next day, scrape off the white fat that has accumulated at the top of the broth.
 Measure 2/3 cup of the fat and set it aside; this is what we will use for the tamales.
 (If for some reason there is not enough turkey fat to equal 2/3 cup, add pork lard to make up the difference.)

 Measure out 2 cups (1/2 liter) of the turkey broth for our tamale-making; use the rest for another purpose (such as making turkey noodle soup) or freeze it for another occasion.

-Combine the masa harina with the baking powder, salt, 2/3 cup turkey fat and 2 cups turkey broth.
+Combine the masa harina with the baking powder, salt, turkey fat, and turkey broth.
 Stir very well, first with a wooden spoon and then with your hands, until very well mixed.

-Continue to stir with a wooden spoon for at least 15 minutes more, without stopping—ideally, you would have one or more helpers to take turns with at this point.
+Continue to stir with a wooden spoon for at least 15 minutes more, without stopping.
 The more you beat the masa, the lighter and fluffier your tamales will turn out.

 Place your tamales into a tamale pot or other steam cooker.
 Cover and seal the pot well.
 Steam your tamales for about an hour, until cooked through.